 Percent of North Carolina 25-44 year-olds in the labor force.

-More than eight in every ten—83%—of North Carolina adults ages 25-44 were in the labor force in 2018, the 33rd highest rate among the states.
+More than eight in every ten—83%—of North Carolina adults ages 25-44 were in the labor force in 2019, the 30th highest rate among the states.
 In Virginia, the southern state with the highest rate, this proportion was 85%.
-Nationally, the District of Columbia had the highest labor force participation rate overall (90%).
+Nationally, North Dakota had the highest labor force participation rate overall (90%).

 MyFutureNC is working with NC Commerce and the NC Works Commission to establish a 2030 goal for this indicator.